n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Telegram/README.md

 1. First of all, you'll have to enter credentials for the Telegram node.
 You can find out how to do that [here](../../../credentials/Telegram/README.md).
 Use the bot access token.
 2. Add your bot to the target channel.
 You can find instructions on how to add a bot to a Telegram channel in the FAQs below.
 3. Enter the target channel ID in *Chat ID*.
 You can find instructions on how to find the Chat ID in the FAQs below.
-4. Write the content of your message in *Text*.
+4. Write the content of your message in the *Text* field.
 5. Click on *Execute Node* to run the workflow.

 ## FAQs